 - When complete, keep the LONO on file.

 - Requesting Letter of Guarantee (LOG) from supplier or manufacturer

-- When received, keep the LOG from the supplier of the product or material on file.
+- Examples of what to request in a LOG from suppliers or manufacturers can be found in Incoming ingredients, materials and non-food chemicals.
+When received, keep the LOG from the supplier of the product or material on file.

 - Construction Materials